jhsiao999/singleCell-method/ReadMe.md

 *  Thanks to Karl Broman for maintaining publically accessible instructions of building a github website.
-*  Thanks to John Blischat for sharing his contributing guidelines.
+*  Thanks to John Blischak for sharing his contributing guidelines.
+*  Thanks to Raman Shah for helpful tips on Git collaboration.